 If your team has never been remote but now has to be, set up a meeting to talk through remote working and how it will work.
 Everyone wants clarity, especially in uncertain times, and the more clarity you can provide upfront the better.
 Here’s a great article from Coach Leah Bonnvissuto on How to Lead a Team that is Suddenly WFH.

 Remember when silent discos happened and no one really believed in them until they did?
 This is that time for virtual meal meet-ups.
-Eat a meal together while video-conferencing, or take a coffee break in this way.
+Eat a meal together while video-conferencing, or have a happy hour in this way.
 Want to make it even better?
-Send the person you’re talking to a meal that arrives before your meeting.
+Send the person you’re talking to a gift that arrives before your meeting.
 Loop & Tie is a perfect solution allowing your guests to choose whatever they want or need most!

 It does not seem like the time to celebrate or throw a party, and it may not be.
 But communities thrive on the chance to do something light-hearted even in the face of uncertainty.
 Watch a movie while everyone is on Zoom.
 Live tweet the binge-watching of a TV show with your chosen community.
 Find a moment to do something that is collectively loved and share it.

 Join a virtual group meditation or workout group.
 Use this time to engage in group activities such as work out classes, meditation practices, and more through the comfort of your screens.
-Here’s a meditation and grounding opportunity lead by Zen Meditation teacher Deborah Eden Tull that is starting next week and will happen on Tuesdays & Thursdays at 2:00 pm EST.
+Here’s a meditation and grounding opportunity lead by Zen Meditation teacher Deborah Eden Tull happen on Tuesdays & Thursdays at 12:00 pm EST.